blue-sky-r/yrno-tools/README.md

 Here are some linux tools to work with meteograms:

-* meteogram.sh ... base level script to retrieve, cache, extract, scale and translate meteogram
+* [meteogram.sh](#meteogramsh) - base level script to retrieve, cache, extract, scale and translate meteogram
-* display-meteogram.sh ... meteogram utility for mpv (IPTV) player (full-screen timed display and refresh of meteogram)
+* [display-meteogram.sh](display-meteogramsh) - meteogram utility for mpv (IPTV) player (full-screen timed display and refresh of meteogram)
-* wallpaper.sh ...
-Trinity Desktop Environment (TDE) tool for inserting live meteogram into desktop wallpaper
+* [wallpaper.sh](wallpapersh) - Trinity Desktop Environment (TDE) tool for inserting live meteogram into desktop wallpaper

 Each script can be called by -h (-help) parameter to show usage help.